johannesvollmer/oriole-text/README.md

 ```

 ## Cons
-- The set of supported glyphs is specified at compile-time
+- Currently, only the fixed set of glyphs that were specified
+  at compile time can be displayed at runtime.

 ## Pros
 - Truly scalable text without repeated rasterization
   of glyphs at runtime